Commercial Modular Buildings for Fast, Flexible Facility Expansion

 - Multiple door configurations for traffic flow

-Conference rooms use the same modular system but are configured for meetings, presentations, and team collaboration.
+Conference rooms use the same modular system but are configured for meetings, presentations, and team collab or ation.
 They can be designed with larger windows, data and AV connectivity, and acoustical treatments for sound privacy.

 Machine Enclosures